 With recent versions of the FotoWeb installer, the configuration wizard does not prompt you to configure a database.
 Instead, these settings can be configured in the database settings in the Operations Center after setting up FotoWeb.

 Note: In older versions of FotoWeb, a SQL Express instance could be specified to host the database.
 That database had the following default settings:

 User name: sa

-The FotoWare Process Account is also granted access to this instance by default.
+The specified FotoWare Process Account is also granted access to this instance by default.

 An SMTP server is required for the email functionality in the FotoWeb.
 It is used to issue reports and statistics, invitations to shared albums, deliver files via email etc. The SMTP server is mandatory.

 If you do not already have an SMTP server, you can use the one that is available in Windows.
 This service is a part of IIS and can be installed through the Add/Remove Programs in the Control Panel.
 Next specify the authentication details if required by your SMTP server.
 If you do not wish to set up an SMTP server immediately, you can leave the fields empty and click Next to proceed; just remember that important functionality in FotoWeb will not be available until an email server has been configured.

 Finally, click on Next to have FotoWeb start processing.
 When it completes, click Finish to exit the wizard.